NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 ### ValueSet expand with 'in' filter operation

-This query is appropriate for NCI Thesaurus and expands the concepts provided in the filter 'in' listing as well as the direct includes concept.
+This request is appropriate for NCI Thesaurus and expands the concepts provided in the filter 'in' listing as well as the direct includes concept.

 ```
 cat << EOF > parameters.txt